 Artsy, left-leaning colleges like Brown, Rhode Island School of Design, and Johnson & Wales bring in a steady stream of gay students and academics.
 Meanwhile, superb restaurants, a vibrant Little Italy, restored historic neighborhoods, and a moderate cost of living (by Northeastern standards) further draw crowds to Rhode Island's state capital.
 It's also got an eclectic gay nightlife scene, with plenty of clubs and bars that pull in a diverse, mixed crowd.

 A handful of resources provide information on the city in general, but only a few provide information about the local gay scene.
 For visitor information, contact the Providence & Warwick Convention & Visitors Bureau.
-Also very helpful is The Providence Phoenix, the city's alternative newsweekly, as well as the terrific website of the city's main paper, The Providence Journal.
+Also very helpful is the terrific website of the city's main paper, The Providence Journal.

 While the gay bars and clubs in Providence are open year-round, there are also plenty of special events throughout the year geared toward the LGBTQ community.
 Depending on what month (or season) you visit, you're sure to enjoy one of these gay-friendly events in Rhode Island:

-- Late February: Rhode Island Spring Garden & Flower Show
+- Early April: Rhode Island Home Garden & Flower Show

 - Early to mid-June: Rhode Island Pride Festival (includes a variety of GLBT events, concerts, and parties over two weeks)